abhis201/CampusMap/README.md

 For running the project
 ## First run the server code
 1. cd /server
+2. npm install
-2. node index.js
+3. node index.js
 ## Then run the Client code to view the frontend
 1. cd ../client
+2. npm install
-2. npm run dev
+3. npm run dev

 If you see an Eacess error then run the command using sudo i.e.  add sudo before each command